lukealford/Repetier-Firmware-1.0Dev--Anycubic-Kossel-Linear/README.md

  M500
 to copy the new values in Configuration.h to eeprom.

-###IMPORTANT FOR DUE USERS

-There is an additional folder AdditionalArduinoFiles with separate readme that describes how to get watchdog working.
-It is a very good idea to compile with working watchdog!!!

 ###Calibration

 Currently calibration is manual for this measure you Z height from the base of the bed to the tip of the hotend, set this your epprom under Z Max Length.
 Save and rehome.